AzadMazad/clusSearch/README.md

 ```bash
 ~/path/to/clusSearch/exec.sh parameter_file
 ```
 An example parameter file and all necessary data for the corresponding example run are provided with the distribution.
-See below for a detailed description of the parameter file and all parameters.
+For a detailed description of the parameter file and all parameters, see [Parameters](#Parameters) section.

 During its execution, clusSearch will create a tab_separated dataframe for each region passed, adding columns with new information as it proceeds through the workflow.
-For a detailed description of all steps, see below.
+For a detailed description of every pipeline step, see [Steps](#steps) section f.

 ---